udexon/PhosPay/PhosPay_WS_MTMS.md

 #### PhosPay Implementation and Development

-In [ title? ](https://github.com/udexon/PhosPay/blob/master/PhosPay_Step_1.md), we described in details the initial step of ...
+In article [ "Step 1: Verifying Payment Chain: Identifying Agents" ](https://github.com/udexon/PhosPay/blob/master/PhosPay_Step_1.md), we described in details the initial step of PhosPay with a node.js WebSocket server, RSA library and Phos stack machine shell (Smashlet / Shellet).

+The steps 1 through 6 outlined above can also be implemented in the web based solution or as Android app, so that eventually we will can deploy PhosPay anonymously using a mobile only solution, as a demonstration of Phos Cloudless Computing Platform.

+A significant feature of our development effort is the use of Phos stack machine shell (Shellet) which aims to simplify programming, so that even novice programmers can contribute to our development work, learning programming alongside with our "one word at a time" learning approach.